-This Strawberry Crostata is a typical Italian breakfast favourite.
+This Strawberry Crostata is a typical Italian breakfast and dessert favourite.

-Crisp and tender pastry is filled with fruity jam and accompanied by a milky coffee for a perfect start to the day.
-All that's needed is a view over the Italian countryside!
+Crisp and tender pastry filled with fruity jam and accompanied by a milky coffee or espresso is a match made in heaven.
+All that’s needed is a view over the Italian countryside!

 What is crostata dough?